grromrell/data_odbc/README.md

             In [6]: conn = do.Sql(dsn = 'dsn_name')
             In [7]: data = conn.select_table(table_name='table_name', output='df', index_name='id_col')

         This will return a pandas dataframe selecting all of the columns from table 'table_name' and adding the primary key as the index.
-The other way to select data is to user the query() method:
+The other way to select data is to use the query()
+        method:

             In [8]: query = """Select Column1,
                                       Column2,